Benzee10/snapchatxx/replit.md

-# WhatsApp Group Invitation Website
+# Snapchat Group Invitation Website

 ## Overview
-This is a static HTML website that displays a WhatsApp group invitation page.
+This is a static HTML website that displays a Snapchat group invitation page.
 The website features:
 - Responsive design with mobile-first approach
 - Dynamic content loading (profile images, group names, member counts)
-- WhatsApp-themed styling with animations
+- Snapchat-themed styling with yellow/orange color scheme and animations
 - Integration with external services for redirects

 ## Recent Changes